AlgyJr/ios_guides/Swift-Basics.md

 let myArray = ["Red", "Orange", "Yello"]
 ```

-Arrays may only contain one type, but it can be inferred.
+Arrays may only contain one type, which can be inferred.
 If you must be more explicit:

 ```
 let myArray : [String] = ["Red", "Orange", "Yello"]